abdullah353/quantumdesk/README.md

 ## Vision

 QuantumDesk revolutionizes financial analysis by combining real-time market data, AI-powered insights, and a beautiful terminal interface.
-Whether you're tracking crypto perpetuals, traditional futures, or ETF premiums, QuantumDesk provides the intelligence layer that transforms raw market data into actionable insights.
+Whether you're tracking crypto perpetuals, traditional futures, or ETF premiums, QuantumDesk provides the intelligence layer that transforms raw market data into actionable insights—with an MCP-driven agent backbone and a Telescope-style command palette for instant context switching across markets, alerts, and AI playbooks.

 ## Status

 QuantumDesk is in **pre-alpha**.
-The current build renders a responsive Ratatui dashboard with simulated Bitfinex and Deribit funding data, alert scaffolding, and module placeholders for AI, metrics, and configuration.
-Follow the milestone breakdown in [ROADMAP.md](ROADMAP.md) as we march toward live exchange connectivity.
+The current build renders a responsive Ratatui dashboard with live Bitfinex and Deribit funding snapshots, minute-level HTTP caching, alert scaffolding, and module placeholders for AI, metrics, and configuration.
+Tune update cadence via `--refresh-ms`, control cache TTL via `--cache-ttl`, and toggle a condensed interface with `--compact`.
+Follow the milestone breakdown in [ROADMAP.md](ROADMAP.md) as we march toward broader exchange connectivity.

 ## Core Features